dankamongmen/notcurses/USAGE.md

   uint64_t seqnum; // input event number
 } ncinput;

+// Read a UTF-32-encoded Unicode codepoint from input.
+This might only be part
-// See ppoll(2) for more detail.
-Provide a NULL 'ts' to block at length, a 'ts'
+// of a larger EGC.
+Provide a NULL 'ts' to block at length, and otherwise a
-// of 0 for non-blocking operation, and otherwise a timespec to bound blocking.
-// Signals in sigmask (less several we handle internally) will be atomically
-// masked and unmasked per ppoll(2).
-It should generally contain all signals.
-// Returns a single Unicode code point, or (char32_t)-1 on error. 'sigmask' may
+// timespec to bound blocking.
+Returns a single Unicode code point, or
-// be NULL.
+// (uint32_t)-1 on error. 'sigmask' may be NULL.
 Returns 0 on a timeout.
+If an
-If an event is processed, the return value
+// event is processed, the return value is the 'id' field from that event.
-// is the 'id' field from that event. 'ni' may be NULL. char32_t notcurses_getc(struct notcurses* n, const struct timespec* ts,
+// 'ni' may be NULL.
+uint32_t notcurses_get(struct notcurses* n, const struct timespec* ts,
-                        sigset_t* sigmask, ncinput* ni);
+                       ncinput* ni)

 // 'ni' may be NULL if the caller is uninterested in event details.
 If no event
 // is ready, returns 0.
-static inline char32_t
+static inline uint32_t
 notcurses_getc_nblock(struct notcurses* n, ncinput* ni){
-  sigset_t sigmask;
-  sigfillset(&sigmask);
   struct timespec ts = { .tv_sec = 0, .tv_nsec = 0 };
-  return notcurses_getc(n, &ts, &sigmask, ni);
+  return notcurses_get(n, &ts, ni);
 }

 // 'ni' may be NULL if the caller is uninterested in event details.
 Blocks
-// until an event is processed or a signal is received. static inline char32_t notcurses_getc_blocking(struct notcurses* n, ncinput* ni){
+// until an event is processed or a signal is received. static inline uint32_t notcurses_getc_blocking(struct notcurses* n, ncinput* ni){
-  sigset_t sigmask;
-  sigemptyset(&sigmask);
-  return notcurses_getc(n, NULL, &sigmask, ni);
+  return notcurses_get(n, NULL, ni);
 }

 static inline bool